WilleLX1/RubyRAT/README.md

 # Future Features

-1. Gather Browser Passwords
-2. Gather Browser Cookies
+1. Gather Browser Cookies
-3. Gather Discord Token/s
+2. Gather Discord Token/s
-4. Cross-Platform Compatibility
+3. Cross-Platform Compatibility
-5. Error Handling and Validation
+4. Error Handling and Validation
-6. Real-time Microphone Listening
+5. Real-time Microphone Listening
+6. Fake Windows Logon
+7. Reverse Proxy
+8. Save client information automaticly into seperate channel
+9. USB Spread

 # Warning

 Use this tool only for educational purposes.
 I will not be responsible for any malicious use.